Chris Anderson (entrepreneur): TED

+In December 2019, Anderson was awarded an Honorary Doctorate of Education by the University of Bath.
+The award recognises Anderson's 'outstanding services to publishing, education, technology and business'.

+In January 2024, Anderson published a book titled Infectious Generosity: The Ultimate Idea Worth Spreading.

+In October 2025, Anderson announced that Sal Khan would succeed him as TED’s "Vision Steward", joining TED’s board to help guide the organization’s long-term mission.
+Anderson remains on TED’s board and continues to participate in fundraising and programming.

 Personal life

 Anderson married Lucy Evans.
 Together they had three daughters, Zoe, Elizabeth and Anna, before their divorce.
 The eldest, Zoe, died in 2010 at age 24, from carbon monoxide poisoning due to an improperly-installed bathroom boiler.

-In 2008, Anderson married Jacqueline Novogratz.
-She is the founder and CEO of Acumen, an organization that pioneered social impact investing.
+In 2008, Anderson married Jacqueline Novogratz, the founder and CEO of Acumen, an organization that pioneered social impact investing.